farmanahmed2007/uik-framework/README.md

 ## Include Files in your project

-Copy and Paste /dist from package inside your project Add them in your SCSS Production
+Copy and Paste /dist from package inside your project <br />
+Add them in your SCSS Production <br />
-OR
+OR <br />
 Add them in our HTML Document

 ```render